-Extreme precipitation events have been found to have disproportionate impacts on vulnerable communities, with lowincome communities and communities of color bearing the brunt of these consequences.
+Extreme precipitation events have been found to have disproportionate impacts on vulnerable communities, with low-income communities and communities of color bearing the brunt of these consequences.
 These communities often face greater challenges in terms of infrastructure, resources, and social support systems due to long histories of inequity, which can amplify the impacts of extreme precipitation.
 The increased frequency and intensity of heavy rainfall events can lead to a range of adverse effects, including flash floods, property damage, and disruptions in essential services such as transportation, water, and electricity.
 Furthermore, inadequate urban infrastructure and limited access to resources can hinder the ability of these communities to effectively prepare for and recover from extreme precipitation events.
 Consequently, addressing the social vulnerabilities associated with extreme precipitation is crucial for building resilience and ensuring equitable outcomes in the face of climate change.

 When Milwaukee County residents were asked about their personal experiences with extreme precipitation and severe weather in a survey, respondents most frequently mentioned transportation disruptions and property damage.
 Respondents reported road closures, ruined vehicles, sewerage overflows, and repeatedly flooded basements during heavy rainfall events.
 They also shared experiences with downed trees, burst pipes from extreme cold, and power outages, which often resulted in increased costs for respondents, such as for replacing damaged infrastructure or food lost during a power outage.
+Community workshop discussion corroborated these experiences, with residents confirming flooding in residential areas to be of high concern in regards to its impact on their daily lives.

 Health: One of the primary health concerns associated with extreme precipitation is the increased risk of waterborne pathogens and diseases due to contaminated water sources and inadequate sanitation systems.
 During extreme precipitation events, stormwater runoff can overwhelm the capacity of wastewater systems, resulting in overflows.
 In parts of Milwaukee, the use of a combined sewer system means that such overflows can result in raw sewerage mixing with stormwater runoff and flowing into surface water bodies.
 These outflows carry significant risk of pathogens and are serious public health hazards.
-Additionally, ponding resulting from extreme precipitation can contribute to the spread of infectious diseases, as standing water provides a breeding ground for mosquitoes and other vectors.34 The heightened moisture levels can also facilitate the growth of mold and fungi, which can trigger respiratory issues and allergies.
+Additionally, ponding resulting from extreme precipitation can contribute to the spread of infectious diseases, as standing water provides a breeding ground for mosquitoes and other vectors.
+And The heightened moisture levels can also facilitate the growth of mold and fungi, which can trigger respiratory issues and allergies.
 Moreover, the mental health of communities may be affected, as prolonged periods of inclement weather and associated disruptions, such as damage to infrastructure and displacement, can lead to stress, anxiety, and emotional distress.
 To safeguard community health, it is crucial to implement strategies that enhance resilience to extreme precipitation events, including effective urban planning, improved green water infrastructure to reduce sewerage overflows into surface water, and public health measures to mitigate and manage the health risks associated with these events.

-Figure 8.
+Figure 9.
 The City of Milwaukee maintains a large combined sewer system (purple), which can lead to sewerage mixing with stormwater runoff during extreme precipitation events.
 Source: Reflo 2023.